norikorebolledo/UserRegistration/README.md

 ### WebSocket
-You can use websocket by using the prefix using the prefix /ws
+You can use websocket by using the prefix /ws

 Here are the example of the javascript call: